express-in-code-game/excode-design/README.md

     - but they are all click-focused and quite stale, only maps change
     - not enough events, no/few automated ways to create events and invite people, only 1v1s
     - 90% of twitch streams are crap, because games are mostly uncomfortable or boring to play, so channels become stale
-    - there is a culture of 'you can only play if click fast enough, before you body breaks down from poisonous crap-foods events advertise'
+    - there is a culture of 'you can only play if click fast enough'
-    - still, great games like Age of Empires, Starcraft have impressive scenes and are fun to watch
+    - still, great games like Age of Empires, Starcraft have impressive scenes and are/will be fun to watch
     - but we can do better by contributing to the world of games a new kind of games
 - what kind of games ?
     - players use a programming language to build/create a composition/solution within a scenario